 “FAA technicians from New England are assisting technicians in New York to help restore all damaged equipment as quickly as possible,” the agency said in a statement.
 So far, the weather has remained clear.

 JetBlue Airways Corp.
-(JBLU) shifted its LaGuardia flights today to Kennedy airport, said Mateo Lleras, a spokesman.
+(JBLU:US) shifted its LaGuardia flights today to Kennedy airport, said Mateo Lleras, a spokesman.
 The New York-based carrier told customers to ignore cancellation notices for Nov.
 1 departures from LaGuardia and to check the status of those flights online.

 JetBlue will resume flights at Newark today and operate about half its usual schedule from Kennedy.